eternakk/eternia/.github/codeql/README.md

 5. Select "CodeQL Analysis" from the list of available workflows
 6. Click "Enable CodeQL"

-Once enabled, CodeQL will run automatically on every push to the main branch and on pull requests, according to the configuration in `.github/workflows/security-scanning.yml`.
+Once enabled, CodeQL will run automatically on every push to the main branch and on pull requests, according to the configurations in:
+- `.github/workflows/codeql-analysis.yml` (dedicated CodeQL workflow)
+- `.github/workflows/security-scanning.yml` (includes CodeQL as part of security scanning)

+## Workflow Files

+This repository includes two workflow files that use CodeQL:

+1. **codeql-analysis.yml**: A dedicated workflow for CodeQL analysis that:
+   - Runs separately for Python and JavaScript
+   - Uses the configuration in this directory
+   - Categorizes results by language

+2. **security-scanning.yml**: A comprehensive security scanning workflow that:
+   - Includes Bandit and Safety for Python dependency scanning
+   - Runs CodeQL analysis for both Python and JavaScript together
+   - Uses the same configuration as the dedicated workflow

 ## Configuration Details